salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

-Next, we calculate the density range dictionaries, which are output as `{state}_{time}_density_ranges.txt`.
+Next, we write the density range dictionaries, which are output as `{state}_{time}_density_ranges.txt`.
 These dictionaries label each protein in each snapshot model, which will be passed into `imp_sampcon` to calculate the localization density of each protein.

 \code{.py}
 # 6 calling create_density_dictionary: